-With a new financial year here already, there is no time like the present to review and refine your investment portfolio.
+With a new financial year here already, there’s no time like the present to review and refine your investment portfolio.

 It’s important to regularly review your investment portfolio to ensure it suits your financial goals, personal circumstances, and tolerance for risk.
 In turn, setting yourself up for a success in the new fiscal year.